dimagi/commcare-cloud/docs/services/kafka/upgrade.md

     $ cchq <env> ap deploy_kafka.yml
     ```

-4. Validate that the system is still working
+4. Upgrade the brokers one at a time Once you have done so, the brokers will be running the latest version   and you can verify that the cluster's behavior and performance meets expectations.
+It is still possible to downgrade at this point if there are any problems.

 5. Update Kafka config: